 Costal aspect of the scapula with attachments of muscles mapped out.

-Also called the shouder blade, either of two large, roughly triangular flat bones found on either side of the upper back, and forming part of the pectoral (shoulder) girdle of humans and other vertebrates.
+The scapula, also called the shouder blade, is either of two large, roughly triangular flat bones found on either side of the upper back, and forming part of the pectoral (shoulder) girdle of humans and other vertebrates.
 The scapula provides for the firm attachment of muscles that move the forelimb and an articulation for the humerus at the glenoid cavity.
 It is joined to the clavicle in front.

 Further anatomy of the scapula